WITHDRAWAL OF RANITIDINE

 Mild, infrequent heartburn can also be treated with medications like antacids.
 If you take antacids more than several times a week a doctor should evaluate you.
 Your heartburn may be a symptom of a more severe problem like acid reflux or GERD.

 A circular muscle called the lower esophageal sphincter (LES) joins your esophagus and stomach.
 This muscle is in charge of tightening your esophagus after food passes to the stomach.
 If this muscle is weak or doesn’t tighten properly, the acid from your stomach can move backward into your esophagus.
 This is known as acid reflux.

 Acid reflux can cause heartburn and other symptoms that include:

 - bitter taste in the back of the throat

 - burning and pressure that can extend up the breastbone

 GERD is the chronic form of acid reflux.
 It’s diagnosed when acid reflux occurs more than twice a week or causes inflammation in the esophagus.
 Long-term damage of the esophagus can lead to cancer.
 Pain from GERD may or may not be relieved with antacids or other over-the-counter (OTC) medication.

 Symptoms of GERD include:

-- the feeling that the contents of the stomach have come back up to the throat or mouth
+- feeling like stomach contents have come back up to the throat or mouth, or regurgitation

 - chest pain